MatthewPaver/208-Project/Dataset/README.md

 The `Generate Images.py` script assists in generating images by collecting user inputs (like album name and image prompts) and managing configurations through a YAML file located at `INSERT FILE PATH/bulkai.yaml`.
 It provides options for customization such as image download, upscale, and variation features.

-For more comprehensive details and updates, the BulkAI GitHub page can be referenced.